kiboschool/course-pm-and-design/src/lessons/managing-products/product-metrics.md

 ![image](https://user-images.githubusercontent.com/1774663/210020049-d4bf0208-eace-4fc1-aa35-2575522fa1f4.png)

 Previously, we discussed crafting MVPS and using the "Build, Measure, Learn" (Learn, Build, Measure) framework to iterate towards a userful product.
 We've also examined agile development, a methodology that helps product teams implement iterative development.
 For iterative development to deliver value, teams have to measure and learn.
-In this lesson, we explore how to use metrics to improve products.
+In this lesson, we explore how to determine the right things to measure, i.e., metrics, to deliver value.

 Measuring the right metrics and drawing useful insights can be challenging.
-Often, product teams make two mistakes when it comes to metrics
+Product teams often make two mistakes when it comes to metrics

 1. They rely on vanity metrics
 2. They are data rich _but_ insight poor